acj/freebsd-firecracker/README.md

 To bootstrap the kernel and rootfs images, the CI workflow launches a FreeBSD VM using Vagrant and QEMU.
 We apply a small patch to the kernel to make it bootable on the AMD Epyc CPUs that GitHub Actions uses in its runners.
 The kernel and rootfs are then copied out of the VM and published as artifacts.

-FreeBSD support has not yet been merged into Firecracker (see [this branch](https://github.com/firecracker-microvm/firecracker/tree/feature/pvh)), so we build a custom Firecracker binary that includes those patches.

 ## Getting started

 If you want to run FreeBSD in GitHub Actions, please have a look at [freebsd-firecracker-action](https://github.com/acj/freebsd-firecracker-action).